-In 2014, I walked across the United States to raise awareness for Shriners Hospitals for Children, I walked 20 miles (32 km) a day, which on average took me about seven hours.
-I walked in the heat, cold, rain and snow, but the difference for me, is I had a choice.
-But one out of ten people don’t enjoy that luxury.
+I walked 20 miles (32km) a day, which took me about seven hours.
+I trekked through the heat, cold, rain and snow, but the difference for me, is I had a choice.
+One out of ten people don’t enjoy that luxury.

-Providing everyone with access to safe drinking water would empty half of the world's hospital beds, yes, HALF, and it would allow children, especially girls, to return to school, since they usually have the primary responsibility of collecting water.
+Providing everyone with access to safe drinking water would empty half of the world's hospital beds, yes, HALF, and it would allow children, especially girls, to return to school since they usually have the primary responsibility of collecting water.

-Every step I take is for the men, women, and children that walk in search of water.
+Every step I take is for the men, women and children that walk in search of water.